 When the concept is clear to the designers, they may start suggesting potential features to the clients which may end up being added to the scope of work if they are promising.

-After understanding the business, the designers create simple sketches of the requirements in black&white (No colours/aesthetics).
-These are usually done very quickly and covers all the areas of the scope of work.
+After understanding the business, the designers create simple sketches of the requirements in black&white (No colors/aesthetics).
+These are usually done very quickly and cover all the areas of the scope of work.